Objectives

 The MINTAG will be the first tag of a generation of Wildlife Computers tags that will utilise a new transmitter capable of transmitting to older Argos 2 and Argos 3 satellites, as well as to newer Argos 4 satellites.
 The transmitter is smaller, more efficient, and requires less power, enabling use in smaller tags such as the MINTAG.
 With duty-cycling, the tag should be capable of transmitting for up to one year.

-After the deployment of the 25 V0b tags in summer 2023, and once the scientists have studied the transmission duration from the tags, the design will be re-evaluated and potentially adjusted for the creation of the V1a tags that will be deployed in spring-summer 2024.
-The adjustments will be based on the experiences and findings from the 2023 field tests, including deployment success, retention time, and the quality of transmissions.
+After the deployment of the 25 V0b tags in summer 2023 and 30 V0c tags in summer 2024, and once the scientists have studied the transmission duration from the tags, the design will be re-evaluated and potentially adjusted for the creation of the V1a tags that will be deployed in spring-summer 2025.
+The adjustments will be based on the experiences and findings from the 2023 and 2024 field tests, including deployment success, retention time, and the quality of transmissions.

 Technical Details